rakutenanalytics/ios-rakutenanalytics/README.md

 @subsection analytics-batching-delay Configure the Tracker Batching Delay A @ref RAnalyticsTracker "Tracker" collects events and sends them to a backend in batches.

-The batching delay is a configurable value with default set to 60 seconds.
+The batching delay is a configurable value with default set to 1 second.

 @attention In our [internal tests](https://jira.rakuten-it.com/jira/browse/SDKCF-1596) we noticed no significant impact on battery usage when the batching delay was reduced to 1 sec in our demo app.
 However you should perform your own developer testing and QA to determine the appropriate batching delay for your app.